thiagoamendola/procedural-dungeon-studies/space_partition/readme.md

-# Genetic Dungeon
+# Space Partitioned Dungeon

 ## Objective

-Create a genetic algorithm system capable of mutating and breeding procedurally generated bidimensional dungeons.
+Create a dungeon using a space partition method.

 ## To Do List